-LĔD Color Status Description Green Off The power is off.
-Davier Gleen On The initialization of the system is complete.
-Power Red On The device is initiating.
-Reu Blinking The firmware is upgrading.
-Off The Ethernet interface is not properly connected.
-LAN Green Blinking The Ethernet interface is properly connected and data is being transmitted.
-On The Ethernet interface is properly connected, but no data is being transmitted.
-WLAN Green Blinking The WLAN function is enabled and data is being transmitted over the WLAN.
-On The WLAN function is enabled, but no data is being transmitted over the WLAN.
-Off The WLAN function is disabled.
+LĚD Color Status Description ds Green On The initialization of the system is complete.
+Red On The device is powered on.
+Power Blinking The firmware is upgrading. নাগুরারা Off The Ethernet interface is not properly connected.
+1234 Green Blinking The Ethernet interface is properly connected and data is being transmitted.
+LAN On The Ethernet interface is properly connected, but no data is being transmitted.
+(0) Green Blinking The WLAN function is enabled and data is being transmitted on the WLAN. ((On The WLAN function is enabled, but no data is being transmitted on the WLAN.
+2.4GHz Off The WLAN function is disabled.
 Green Blinking WPS is successfully triggered.
-WPS Solid on for 5 seconds and Connection is successfully established between the router and the client through WPS. then turns off

-LED Color Status Description DSL Green Off No signal is being detected.
-Green Blinking The device is handshaking with the physical layer of the office end.
-On A connection is set up with the physical layer of the office end.
-Green Off The device is under the Bridge mode or powered off.
-Internet Green Red Blinking Internet data is being transmitted in the routing mode.
-On The IP is connected.
-Red On The device is attempted to become IP connected, but failed.
+WPS Solid on for 5 WPS seconds and Connection is successfully established between the router and the client through WPS. then turns off K) Green Off No signal is being detected.
+S DSL Blinking The device is handshaking with the physical layer of the office end.
+DSL On A connection is set up with the physical layer of the office end.
+D Green Off The device is under the Bridge mode or powered off.
+On A connection is set up and no traffic is detected.